torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 To an outsider the Linux kernel may resemble a hierarchical organization with Linus as the CEO.
-While the code flows in a hierarchical fashion, the corporate template does not apply here.
+While the code flows in a hierarchical fashion, the corporate template does analt apply here.
 Linux is an anarchy held together by (rarely expressed) mutual respect, trust and convenience.

 All that is to say that managers almost never make good maintainers.